jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+file upload buttons need their associated inputs in place (i may have snipped them), and handlers

 on larger screens, background could be a plastic sheet of cards

 leroy image on initial load seems to short and then resizes on refresh -- maybe there's too much going on between explicit width height, object fir and lazy load...